 Membership And Affiliations

-The Haidong Gumdo program offered through Range Martial Arts East is led by Master Koivisto under the close instruction of Chief Master Robert Frankovich.
+The Haidong Gumdo program offered through Resurgence Martial Arts is led by Master Koivisto under the close instruction of Chief Master Robert Frankovich.
 We are a member of the USA Haidong Gumdo Association, and the World Haidong Gumdo Federation under the direction of Grandmaster Jeong-Ho Kim.
 Our school also belongs to the Midwest Haidong Gumdo group.

 The World Haidong Gumdo Federation (WHGF) was exclusively established in July, 1982, based on the origin of history, ideology, technique and training system.
 In November of 1996 the World Haidong Gumdo Federation established itself outside of South Korea.
 It was then popularized exclusively in 51 Countries, organized 31 associations worldwide, registered & licensed "Haidong Gumdo" in 20 countries (including the United States), and organized 1,200 additional schools outside of South Korea.
 Grandmaster Jeong-Ho Kim is the President of The World Haidong Gumdo Federation,and continues to spread his vision of the martial arts and conduct seminars.